1. Can I cook or bake with Greek Cream Cheese?

 4. Where can I buy Greek Cream Cheese?

-Greek Cream Cheese is available nationwide at Walmart and with select retailers across the Northeast and Mid-Atlantic.
-Check back to our Greek Cream Cheese News Page for updates or connect with us on our Eat Greek Cream Cheese Facebook Page or EatGreekCrmChs Twitter Page to keep up-to-date on the latest news.
+Greek Cream Cheese is available nationwide at Walmart, Kroger and with retailers across New England, Northeast, Mid-Atlantic and Southeast.
+Check back to our Greek Cream Cheese News Page for updates or connect with us on our Greek Cream Cheese Facebook Page or EatGreekCrmChs Twitter Page to keep up-to-date on the latest news.

 5. Does Greek Cream Cheese contain allergens?

 All of our products are made from milk or cream and therefore contain dairy proteins that can be allergenic to certain individuals.

 Yes, Greek Cream Cheese is certified under the OU-D emblem.

 Yes, all retail products are sealed with a tamper-proof inner seal.
 If you notice that this seal is broken, or is not air tight, do not consume the product.
 Please notify our customer service department at: email@example.com if this occurs.